Interfering Josephson diode effect in Ta2Pd3Te5 asymmetric edge interferometer

-As another type of non-reciprocal behavior, MCA is measured to characterize non-reciprocal charge transport \cite{MoS2NCT_WakatsukiR_SA2017,NbTaVSDE_AndoF_nature2020,Nb3Cl8FFSDE_WH_Nature2022}, with its strength often defined by the coefficient $\gamma = \left|\frac{2R_{2w}}{R_{w}BI}\right|$.
-MCA typically exhibits antisymmetric behavior in $R_{2w}$ with respect to magnetic fields.
-In normal conductors, MCA is a small effect ($\gamma$ $<$ 1 T$^{-1}$A$^{-1}$), generally due to the small SOC.
-However, significant enhancement of MCA is observed in noncentrosymmetric superconductors, possibly due to a large difference in the energy scale between the Fermi energy and the superconducting gap \cite{MoS2NCT_WakatsukiR_SA2017}.
+As another type of non-reciprocal behavior, the second harmonic resistance ($R_{2w}$) is usually measured to characterize magnetochiral anisotropy (MCA) \cite{MoS2NCT_WakatsukiR_SA2017,NbTaVSDE_AndoF_nature2020,Nb3Cl8FFSDE_WH_Nature2022}, whose strength is often defined by the coefficient $\gamma = \left|\frac{2R_{2w}}{R_{w}BI}\right|$.
+MCA typically exhibits antisymmetric behavior in $R_{2w}$ with respect to magnetic fields and is generally used to characterize noncentrosymmetric or chiral features.
+In normal conductors, MCA is usually a minor effect, generally due to the weak SOC.
+However, a significant enhancement of MCA is observed in noncentrosymmetric superconductors, potentially offering additional insights into factors such as disparities between the Fermi energy and superconducting gap, the Rashba parameter, and spin-orbit splitting, among other factors \cite{MoS2NCT_WakatsukiR_SA2017,NTin2DSC_PRB2018}.
+Moveover, the antisymmetric oscillations in $B$-dependent $R_{2w}$ have been observed in an ionic liquid-gated chiral nanotube exhibiting the Little-Parks effect \cite{NanotubeLPR2w_NC2017}, indicating its characteristic chiral symmetry.